 Initial appearance: September 9, 2012

-The formulae for calculating bridge height as a function of the construction geometry of a flattop guitar are:
+The formulae for calculating total bridge height (minus any effect of the flexibility of the top) as a function of the construction geometry of a guitar are:

 If values for lne and ljt are specified, the calculator can check for collision between the top and the underside of the fretboard.
 Note that a collision or a lack thereof is not necessarily a good or bad thing, but must be accounted for in the construction of the instrument.
 Again, see the referenced article for more information about this.